Reagan, 10, is the daughter of Jenny and Joe Imhoff. She is from New Berlin, Wisconsin.

 May 11, 2005

-Reagan is a charming, happy and outgoing forth-grader who enjoys art, social studies and recess.
+Reagan is a charming, happy and outgoing fifth-grader who enjoys art, social studies and recess.

 Reagan loves reading, dancing, drawing, swimming, traveling, musicals and attending MDA summer camp.
 She enjoys art class and aquatic therapy and loves spending time with her family and friends.
 Reagan dreams of being an artist, a dancer and a nurse.

 Beautiful and talented, Reagan served three terms as MDA’s Wisconsin State Goodwill Ambassador and brightened each day for everyone she met.
 In 2014, Reagan became MDA’s 39th National Goodwill Ambassador.
 That year, MDA announced Reagan’s term as ambassador at the world-headquarters of Harley-Davidson in Milwaukee Wisconsin.

 In 2012, Reagan lived out one of her dreams when she starred in a moving dance performance done from her power wheelchair; the segment was a highlight of that year’s MDA Show of Strength Telethon.
 During the 2013 broadcast, Americans got the chance to meet Reagan and her parents on a more personal level through a profile of the family.